Wellcome to the e-Asia Summer School

 Contents |

-Time-series regression analysis is a key tool in public health for investigating the short-term health effects of environmental risk factors.
-The course offers an introduction to the ecological time-series design and the statistical modelling process for the most common environmental exposures (e.g. temperature, air pollution, dust, haze) in Asian countries.
+Time-series regression analysis is nowadays a key tool in public health for investigating the short-term health effects of environmental exposures.
+The course offers an introduction to the ecological time-series design and the statistical modeling process for the most common environmental exposures (e.g., temperature, air pollution, dust, haze) in Asian countries.

-FacultyThe faculty includes professors and researchers from Japanese universities with an extensive experience in environmental epidemiology.
+FacultyOur faculty includes professors and researchers from Japanese universities with extensive experience in environmental epidemiology.

 |